alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 *
 *

-### Community related things you are currently working on
+### Is there a community related stuff (ideas/tasks/research/plans) you are working on?
+Anything surprising, challenging or exciting you would like to share with us?

 > *Please share any interesting technical, social or community building skills and practices that you have recently learned or applied in your work*.
 *